wp-plugins/search-widget/readme.txt

 == Screenshots ==

-1. Search Widget 4.2.02 Admin Interface
+1. Search Widget 4.2.04 Admin Interface

 == Changelog ==

+= 4.2.04 =

+* Add author ID filter.
+* Fix: do not set int fields to 0 if they are blank in the instance request.
+* Fix: only set filter fields if they are not blank, passing in filter fields, even if blank, can throw of WP_Query.

 = 4.2.03 =

 * Add ability to filter on category slug.
+* Add tag slug filter.

 = 4.2.02 =